gussamer/qrfdev/README.md

+# qrfdev
-# qrfdev\nA profile page for Quick Reactionary Force Developers\n
+A profile page for Quick Reactionary Force Developers